corda/corda-docs/content/en/docs/corda-enterprise/4.7/ha-utilities.md

 This key store contains the service identity certificate (and key if not using a HSM) that all notary workers of this notary cluster share.
 Due to HSM restrictions around storing certificate chains, the key store will still be generated when using a HSM however it will only contain the notary service certificate chain.
 See [HSM Support](notary/hsm-support.md#hsm-support) for more information.

+## Node Certificate Rotation Tool

+For more information about this tool, [contact R3 support](https://www.r3.com/support/).